 A. As franchising continued to expand in the 1980s as a method of doing business, litigation involving franchising also continued to increase.
 The result is that the rights and obligations of the parties to franchise agreements under state relationship laws and under the common law were greatly clarified.
 Relatively little new franchise legislation was enacted during the 1980s, although many bills were introduced during this decade both at the state and federal levels.

 Instead, there was a legislative reaction to the patchwork of inconsistent state legislation enacted in the 1970s.
-In 1983, the National Conference of Commissioners on

-Uniform State Laws ("NCCUSL"), author of the Uniform Commercial Code ("UCC"), undertook the creation of a basis for uniformity among the state franchise laws.
+In 1983, the National Conference of Commissioners on Uniform State Laws ("NCCUSL"), author of the Uniform Commercial Code ("UCC"), undertook the creation of a basis for uniformity among the state franchise laws.
 The NCCUSL approved the final version of the Uniform Franchise and Business Opportunities Act ("UFBOA") in 1987.59 The Act requires a simple notice filing with the appropriate state agency in connection with franchise sales and includes a private cause of action for violation of the Act, which does not exist for violation of the FTC Rule.
 In the area of franchise relationships, the Act codifies the common law covenant of good faith and fair dealing, rather than mandating good cause and procedural requirements similar to those contained in a number of existing state franchise relationship laws.
-Passage of the Act by those states that have franchise laws would go a long way toward eliminating the inconsistencies in franchise regulation and reducing the high cost of compliance for franchisors.60
+Passage of the Act by those states that have franchise laws would go a long way toward eliminating the inconsistencies in franchise regulation and reducing the high cost of contrast compliance for franchisors.60 the fact distance of the second

 B. Unfortunately, the NCCUSL is unlikely to enjoy the success in the field of franchising that it achieved in the field of commercial law with the UCC.
+On

-On April 25, 1993, the NASAA membership voted unanimously to adopt the New UFOC Guidelines.
-The phase-in adopted by NASAA provides that the New UFOC guidelines are effective six months after the FTC and each NASAA member whose jurisdiction requires presale registration of a franchise adopts the New UFOC.
+April 25, 1993, the NASAA membership voted unanimously to adopt the New UFOC Guidelines.
+The phase-in adopted by NASAA provides that the New

+UFOC guidelines are effective six months after the FTC and each NASAA member whose jurisdiction requires presale registration of a franchise adopts the New UFOC.
 New York was the last state to adopt the New UFOC.
-As of January 1, 1996, all initial franchise applications and renewals must comply with the New UFOC.61
+As of January 1, 1996, all initial franchise applications and renewals must comply with the New ng kan yiken a UFOC.619 ala sa manifi dala sa sa malana kalen kalen kata kata k

-XI.
-Recent Administrative Developments
+XI, see Recent Administrative Developments

-A. Following years of study, hearings and submissions, the FTC is about to conduct the first wholesale revision of its FTC Franchise Rule for the first time since its adoption nearly 20 years ago.
-In an Advance Notice of Proposed Rulemaking ("ANPR") published in the Federal Register, the FTC reveals its plans for revising the Rule and addresses a number of issues of critical concern to franchisors and franchisees alike.
+A. Following years of study, hearings and submissions, the FTC is about to conduct the first wholesale revision of its FTC Franchise Rule since its adoption nearly 20 years ago.
+In an Advance Notice of Proposed Rulemaking ("ANPR") published in tradition of the Federal Register, the FTC reveals its plans for revising the Rule and addresses stated a number of issues of critical concern to franchisors and franchisees alike.
 The FTC has no interest in applying the FTC Franchise Rule to international transactions involving American franchisors.62 Accordingly, significant relief may be granted to franchisors when they need to comply with the FTC Franchise Rule when selling franchises abroad.
 At the same time, the FTC has hinted that it may impose new disclosure requirements in connection with the sale of "co-branded" franchises (in which two or more franchisors combine forces to offer a franchisee the opportunity to operate two or more trademarked franchises in one outlet).
-The ANPR notes that the FTC "is uncertain whether the [co-branded] franchisee is purchasing two individually trademarked franchises (and thus should receive separate disclosures from each franchisor) or is purchasing a hybrid franchise arrangement that has its own risks (and thus should receive a single unified disclosure document)."
+The ANPR notes that the FTC "is uncertain whether the (co-branded) franchisee is purchasing two individually trademarked franchises (and thus should receive separate disclosures from each franchisor) or is purchasing a hybrid franchise arrangement that has its own risks (and thus should receive a single unified disclosure document)."